ubports/system-image/cli-manpage.rst

     Deletes the given key from the settings database.
 If the key does not exist, this is a no-op.
 May be given multiple times.

---dbus
-    Run in D-Bus client mode.
-Normally, ``system-image-cli`` runs directly against the internal API.
-With this switch, it instead acts as a D-Bus client, performing all operations against the ``system-image-dbus`` service.
-This mode more closely mimics how a user interface would perform updates.

 FILES
 =====